A DUI is a serious offense in Texas. It can result in license revocation, hefty fines, and possible jail time.

 - Inappropriately talking with the defendant.

 Just because you were arrested for a DUI does not mean that a conviction is guaranteed.
+We can meet with you to determine your legal options.

 There are several defenses to DUI charges in Texas, each of which an experienced Waco DUI attorney can explain to you in depth.